legolego/DeepGitStream/README.md

 ## Get Streamlit working internally/local in Deepnote
 1. Get pip upgraded in Deepnote everytime you run it
-    1. Click on Python version dropdown on left side
+    1. Click on Python version (3.11 for data science) dropdown on left side
     2. Choose link to Initiliazation notebook on right side
     3. Make a new line under line 2 with this command: `pip install --upgrade pip`
+2. Get a `requirements.txt` file created
+    1. in a code cell in `Notebook1` run: `pip install streamlit==1.45.0`
-2. That should've crteated a `requirements.txt` file
+    2. That should offer a link to move that to the `requirements.txt` file
-    1. Delete everything in it and replace it with:
+    3. Add Pillow to it, so it looks like this:
        ```
-       streamlit==1.34.0
-       Pillow==10.3.0
+       streamlit==1.45.0
+       Pillow==11.2.1
        ```
+    4. Restart the machine, you'll have no warning about pip being old, and these libraries installed
-3. In new Deepnote, make `MyProject/Streamlit` folder -> `data` and `assets` folders, add data/images
+4. In new Deepnote, make `For_Github/Streamlit` folder -> `data` and `assets` folders, add data/images
-4. Make simple 3 cell analysis notebook
+5. Make simple 3 cell `Analysis` notebook
     ```
     import pandas as pd
     import altair as alt
     ```
     ```
-    df_iris = pd.read_csv("MyProject/Streamlit/data/iris.csv")
+    df_iris = pd.read_csv("For_Github/Streamlit/data/iris.csv")
     df_iris
     ```
     ```